aws-samples/slack-app-integration-with-bedrock-agent/README.md

 9. **Replace Environment Variable in Lambda Function**

 In the AWS Lambda console, navigate to the function created by the CloudFormation template.
-In the "Configuration" tab, update the `token`, `BedrockAgentId` and `BedrockAliasId`, environment variable with the OAuth token you copied in the previous step.
+In the "Configuration" tab, update the environment variable `BedrockAgentId` and `BedrockAliasId` with actual AgentId and AliasId, `token` with the OAuth token you copied in the previous step.

 ![Set Token](static/70_set_environment_variable.png)